isabella232/veavy-code/README.md

 The steps to install in your local environment are as follows:

-1. Get the [Veavy'S Server](https://github.com/Better-Boy/veavy-server) Up and Running
+1. Get the [Veavy'S Server](https://github.com/Better-Boy/veavy-server) Up and Running **Caution: Mention the clientId as "clientId" and clientSecret as "clientSecret" in manage connections**
-2. Clone this repository using the following command
+1. Clone this repository using the following command
    ```bash
    git clone https://github.com/Better-Boy/veavy-code
    ```
-3. Change the directory to veavy-code
+1. Change the directory to veavy-code
     ```bash
     cd veavy-code
     ```
-4. Open the code in visual studio code
+1. Open the code in visual studio code
     ```bash
     code .
     ```
-5. Click "Start Debugging" from the Run Menu or F5
+1. Click "Start Debugging" from the Run Menu or F5
    ![vscode-start-debugging](./docs/images/vscode-debug.png)
 1. A new Vscode Window opens up with the extension loaded